Moesif/moesif-browser-js/README.md

 #### reset, () => null

 Clears any saved userId, companyId, and any other device context like anonymousId.
-You must call `reset()` when a user logs out of your web app which will force the SDK to genrate a new anonymousId.
+You must call `reset()` when a user logs out of your web app which will force the SDK to generate a new anonymousId.
-This ensures a new anonymous id is generated and ensuring different sessions are not mixed up and super important for testing
+This ensures a new anonymous id is generated and ensuring different sessions are not mixed up.

+This is especially important for testing if you are logging into multiple accounts from the same device.

 ```javascript
 moesif.reset()